affggh/deb-cygwin-debian/README.md

 >
 > You can do this by editing your `/etc/makepkg.conf` and remove `-jXX` from `MAKEFLAGS` (if any).

-First, clone this repository using Git and make sure you have installed `base-devel` package group from archlinux repository before proceeding.
+First, clone this repository using Git and make sure you have installed `build-essential`, `texinfo`, `automake` and `bison` before proceeding.

-And then simply run `makepkg -si` in a subdirectory in order to build and install that package.
+Get the [makedeb][makedeb] tool, and then simply run `makedeb -si` in a subdirectory in order to build and install that package.

 #### Bootstrapping